monzo/progression-framework/frameworks/operations/ops-leadership.md

           - "Builds teams which can run reasonably autonomously with high-level guidance and intervention."
           - "Starting to course-correct"
           - "Coaches leaders to prioritise."
-          - "Identifies anything which could impinge on Monzo’s ability to deliver world-class customer service."
+          - "Identifies anything which could impinge on Bright's ability to deliver world-class customer service."
       - level: 5
         criteria:
           - "Anticipates near-term problems and delegates ownership appropriately."